 - Be intimidated.
 Narrowly focused campaigns are more than likely profitable.

-It’s easy to become bogged down and overwhelmed with information about AdWords.
-Keep it simple, stick to the basics and utilize the amazing features that AdWords has to offer.
+It’s easy to become bogged down and overwhelmed with information about Ads.
+Keep it simple, stick to the basics and utilize the amazing features that Ads has to offer.

 Join Our Next HUG Meetup!